DominikStefancik/Games/pong-with-rust-and-ggez/README.md

 # Pong with Rust and Ggez

-An implementation of the classical game Pong with Rust and game engine Ggez.
+An implementation of the classical game Pong with Rust and the game engine [Ggez](https://github.com/ggez/ggez).

 <img src="Rust_Pong.png" width="50%" height="50%">